Postboote1/canvas-collab-create/README.md

 9. Admin Page with admin login for me with statistics
 10. Different roles (viewer, editor)
 11. Improve Arrow creation currently sometimes gets stuck
+12. Item for card is missleading
+13. No rectangle objekt
+14. Notification on canvas only at the bottom not at the top